pgj/freebsd-wifibox/README.md

 By default, `PREFIX` is set to `/usr/local`.
-In addition to that, it is possible to set the `LOCALBASE` variable to tell if the prefix under which the `grub-bhyve` and `socat` utilities were installed is different.
+In addition to that, it is possible to set the `LOCALBASE` variable to tell if the prefix under which the `bhyve-firmware` data files and the `socat` utility were installed is different.

 The `GUEST_ROOT` variable should point to the directory that houses the files related to the guest.
 Note that these are not part of the